UltraCart/rest_api_v2_sdk_php/docs/Api/OrderApi.md

 Adjusts an order total

 Adjusts an order total.
 Adjusts individual items appropriately and considers taxes.
-Desired total should be provided in the same currency as the order.
-Returns true if successful.
+Desired total should be provided in the same currency as the order and must be less than the current total and greater than zero.
+This call will change the order total.
+It returns true if the desired total is achieved.
+If the goal seeking algorithm falls short (usually by pennies), this method returns back false.
+View the merchant notes for the order for further details.

 ### Example
 ```php